NA-Dev/Ameronix-Development/content.md

+# ameronix-commits

+This repository represents every commit made during my work at Ameronix.
+Code is proprietary and contained in a private repository, so this repository only contains mock code matching the date, time, code language, and commit size of each of my actual commits.
+Code I created for Ameronix mainly included PHP and Javascript with React, GraphQl, Magento 1 and 2, Laravel, and Statamic.

 **This is a mock repository.**

 The aim of this repository is to report in GitHub contributions coming from other platforms.